FaisalSarhan/LeakageDetectionEnergyTeamUJ/README.txt

 to train the network again; first , run generate_dataset.py then run train.py

-to use the pretrained model run : prediction.py
+to use the pretrained model for prediction only, run : prediction.py